davymaish/django-SecuriTree/docs/new application installaton.md

 9. Set up a database¶

     This application has been tested in both MYSQL and POSTGRESQL databases.
-Individual installation guide for each database can be found on docs/database.md folder.
-If you have your favourite database installed and configured continue to step 4.
+Individual installation guide for each database can be found on [docs/database.md](https://github.com/davymaish/django-SecuriTree/blob/master/docs/database.md) installation guide.
+If you have your favourite database installed and configured continue to step 10.

 10. Make migration Database